notpushkin/mkdocs-alabaster/docs/guide.md

 Relative path (from `$PROJECT/docs/`) to a logo image, which will appear in the upper left corner above the name of the project.

-> If logo is not set, your project name setting (from the top level Sphinx config) will be used in a text header instead.
+> If logo is not set, your project name setting (from the MkDocs config) will be used in a text header instead.
 This preserves a link back to your homepage from inner doc pages.

 #### `extra.logo_name`